sadafshaik/credit-card-fraud-detection/README.md

 # Credit Card Fraud Detection
 ## Dataset Information
-It is important that credit card companies are able to recognize fraudulent credit card transactions so that customers are not charged for items that they did not purchase.
+It is crucial for credit card companies to be able to identify fraudulent credit card transactions to ensure that customers are not wrongfully charged for purchases they did not make.

-The dataset contains transactions made by credit cards in September 2013 by European cardholders.
-This dataset presents transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.
-The dataset is highly unbalanced, the positive class (frauds) account for 0.172% of all transactions.
+The dataset in question contains records of credit card transactions that occurred in September 2013, involving European cardholders.
+This dataset covers transactions over two days, with 492 instances of fraud detected among a total of 284,807 transactions.
+Notably, the dataset is heavily imbalanced, with the occurrence of frauds accounting for only 0.172% of all transactions.

-It contains only numerical input variables which are the result of a PCA transformation.
-Unfortunately, due to confidentiality issues, we cannot provide the original features and more background information about the data.
-Features V1, V2, … V28 are the principal components obtained with PCA, the only features which have not been transformed with PCA are 'Time' and 'Amount'.
-Feature 'Time' contains the seconds elapsed between each transaction and the first transaction in the dataset.
-The feature 'Amount' is the transaction Amount, this feature can be used for example-dependant cost-sensitive learning.
-Feature 'Class' is the response variable and it takes value 1 in case of fraud and 0 otherwise.
+The dataset primarily consists of numerical input variables resulting from a Principal Component Analysis (PCA) transformation.
+Unfortunately, due to confidentiality constraints, the original features and additional context about the data cannot be provided.
+The features labeled V1, V2, … V28 represent the principal components derived from PCA, while the 'Time' and 'Amount' features remain untransformed.
+'Time' denotes the time elapsed in seconds between each transaction and the first transaction in the dataset, while 'Amount' represents the transaction amount.
+The 'Class' feature serves as the response variable, taking a value of 1 in cases of fraud and 0 otherwise.

-Given the class imbalance ratio, we recommend measuring the accuracy using the Area Under the Precision-Recall Curve (AUPRC).
-Confusion matrix accuracy is not meaningful for unbalanced classification.
+Given the substantial class imbalance, it is advisable to evaluate model performance using the Area Under the Precision-Recall Curve (AUPRC) rather than relying solely on traditional confusion matrix accuracy, which may not be meaningful in unbalanced classification scenarios.
 Download link: https://www.kaggle.com/mlg-ulb/creditcardfraud

 **Libraries**